-Field Name Sub-Field Description Sensitive Data In ator (SI Descripe Class Class DQ Scool Logical Expand Logical JSON Pical Cole Name is switched to .
+Field Name Sub-Field Description Classification is switched to .
 For more information on configuring SDI classifications, refer to the Configuring Sensitive Data Indicator Classifications topic.
 Sensitive Data Indic- ator (SDI) Description Specifies the description of the SDI classification.
 For example: Protected Health Information.
 It is enabled when Sensitive Data Indicator (SDI) Flag is switched to .
 The field autopopulates based on the SDI classification.
 Class Specifies the column class property.
 Select a column class.
 For more information on configuring column class, refer to the Configuring Table and Column Class topic.
 DQ Score Specifies the overall data quality score of the column.
 For example, High (7-8).
 For more information on configuring DQ scores, refer to the Configuring Data Profiling and DQ Scores topic.
+This option is not available when the Enable DQ Sync option is switched on for an environment.
 Logical Name Specifies the logical name of the column.
 For example, if the physical name of the table is CUST_ID NUM, then the logical name of the table is Customer Iden- tification Number.
 Expanded Logical Name Specifies the expanded logical name of the column.
 For example, if the physical name of the column is Resource_ID, then the logical name of the .
-You can also configure expanded logical name of columns in bulk at system and environment level. ical Column Specifies the JSON physical name of the column if the column is in a JSON environment.
-For example, objectID.
-Used in Gap Specifies whether the column is being used in a gap analysis
+You can also configure expanded logical name of columns in bulk at system and environment level.